agelmore/agelmore.github.io/_posts/2014-11-24-DNassemblies.md

 {% highlight bash %}

-velveth velveth_k41_code 31 -shortpaired -fasta fasta/All.code.normalized.fasta
+velveth velveth_k31_code 31 -shortPaired -fasta fasta/All.code.normalized.fasta
-velvetg velveth_k41_code -cov_cutoff auto
+velvetg velveth_k31_code -cov_cutoff auto

+{% endhighlight %}

+###Megahit

+Might as well do the megahit assembly with the normalized reads as well.
+Titus says that we don't have to do DN with megahit, but the assembler didn't use all the reads last time because axiom ran out of memory.
+Since DN is basically removing redundant reads, we'll try and see if this works.

+{% highlight bash %}

+python ./megahit -m 45e9 -r $CONCOCT_SPECIES/run1/fasta/All.code.normalized.fasta --cpu-only -l 100 -o $CONCOCT_SPECIES/run1/megahit_DN

 {% endhighlight %}